tiongjjyi/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-Codesphere detects that the target student does not exist.
+CodeSphere detects that the target student does not exist.
     * 1a1.
 CodeSphere prompts the user to choose an existing student to be deleted.
     * 1a2.
 User chooses an existing student to be deleted.</br>
     Use case resumes at step 4